ibowditch/userdocs/server.md

 Driver Journeys (click to enlarge)
 :::

-Each brigade driver is listed and their participation in various types of activity is shown.
+Each brigade driver is listed, and their participation in various types of activity is shown.
 Clicking on the numbers will show a full listing of journeys for this driver in the required category.

 Statistics for Hours, Kilometers, or number of Trips can be selected using the control at the top right of the page.